helpmefindlaw/docs/blog/2023-09-01-welcome/index.md

 tags: [hello, docusaurus]
 ---

-Welcome to HelpMeFindLaw!
+Welcome to lawme.ai!

-Please reach out if you would like to discuss anything related to HelpMeFindLaw at jordan.parker@helpmefindlaw.com
+Please reach out if you would like to discuss anything related to lawme.ai at jordan.parker@lawme.ai